dscamiss/manic/README.md

 ![Build](https://github.com/dscamiss/satanic/actions/workflows/python-package.yml/badge.svg)

-An alternative implementation of the Mechanic learning scheduler introduced in [1].
+An alternative PyTorch implementation of the Mechanic learning scheduler [1].

 The reference implementation, written by the authors of [1], can be found in [this repository](https://github.com/optimizedlearning/mechanic).